muncheruniverse/munch-cord/README.md

 This will show a persistent `Verify` message in the channel, new users simply click the button and begin the verification process.

-You can add as many collections as you want, just call `/collection-add` to set it up.
-Currently, you paste in the inscriptions you'd like to include in the collection, this way you can assign multiple roles per collection, such as `@Mythic` to the top 10.
+You can add as many collections as you want, just call `/collection-add` to set up manual groups of inscriptions, or use `/collection-marketplace` to automagically grab the data from venues like Magic Eden.

 > **Note**
 > Collections are _channel specific_: this allows you to have different setups for different groups of user.